Games — Defining a zero-to-one gaming vertical from strategy to beta launch

 TAKEAWAYS

-Challenges and Learnings
+Challenges

-Integrating a fun and light experience within CNN, while working within the limitations of a vendor partnership.
+Balancing brand consistency with engaging gameplay in a vendor partnership: I worked to integrate a fun and light experience within CNN, while working within the limitations of a vendor partnership.

-Learned to navigate the complexities of working with limited resources, taking on product strategy and XF leadership.
+Owning product thinking: I learned to navigate the complexities of working with limited resources, taking on product strategy and XF leadership.